jinghuazhao/SomaLogic/doc/box.md

-# On box, FileZilla and rsync
+# On box, lftp, FileZilla and rsync

 ## box